-Obviously, living in Andorra brings both pros and cons.
+Obviously, living in Andorra has both pros and cons.
 Let’s take a closer look at the things about Andorra that probably won’t excite you.
-Remember, it is important to weigh both before exploring and arranging residency.
+Remember, it is important to weigh both up before exploring and arranging residency.
 We know what a big decision moving to a new country can be.

 Andorra’s Language Barrier

-One of the biggest cons many expats face when relocating is the Andorra language barrier.
-The official language of Andorra is Catalan.
-Since this is the first language of only about 10 million individuals worldwide, chances are that you’re not familiar with the native tongue.
-With that said, the government does offer free classes to help newcomers learn the language.
+One of the biggest cons many expats face when relocating is the language barrier.
+Catalan — Andorra’s official language — is the native language of a mere 10 million individuals worldwide, so chances are you won’t be familiar with it. .
+That said, the government does offer free classes to help newcomers learn the language.

 While Catalan is the official language, many residents in Andorra also speak French and Spanish.
 With the rise of expats, English is also becoming more common in the hospitality, retail and tourism sectors.
 Two international schools teach the majority of the curriculum in English, while many private tuition centres also offer English classes.

-That being said, the language barrier can be an issue for new residents who need to understand government services and access information for things like banking and so on.
+Still, the language barrier can be an issue for new residents who need to understand government services and access information for things like banking and so on.